Hugo de Jonge: Minister

 In October 2017, De Jonge was appointed Deputy Prime Minister and Minister of Health, Welfare and Sport in the Third Rutte cabinet.
 During the administration of the oath and installation of the new Ministers, De Jonge received media attention because of his unusual choice of shoes, receiving both criticism and praise.

 After the resignation of Bruno Bruins as Minister for Medical Care on 19 March 2020, De Jonge became responsible for the government's response to the COVID-19 pandemic.
 In this capacity, he initiated the development of a COVID-19 app.

 On 18 June 2020, De Jonge announced his candidacy for the leadership of the Christian Democratic Appeal, which had been vacant since the resignation of Sybrand van Haersma Buma in May 2019.
 He won the vote against Pieter Omtzigt.
 As Minister for Housing and Spatial Planning, De Jonge introduced the Good Landlordship Act to regulate rented housing, and it passed both houses of parliament in March 2023.
 He proposed an amendment the following year to extend rent control beyond public housing, and he filed a bill that would mandate a certain percentage of new housing to be affordable.
 It went into effect in July 2024.
 The fourth Rutte cabinet had been a caretaker government since July 2023.
 However, De Jonge continued introducing new legislative proposals as no housing-related subjects had been exempted from consideration by the House of Representatives.

-His term as minister ended on 2 July 2024, when the Schoof cabinet was sworn in, and he became acting King's Commissioner of Zeeland on 16 September 2024, succeeding Han Polman.
+His term as minister ended on 2 July 2024, when the Schoof cabinet was sworn in, and he became King's Commissioner of Zeeland in an acting capacity on 16 September 2024, succeeding Han Polman.
+He was appointed to the office and his acting period ended on 1 July 2025.